 Welcome to Best Bites, a twice-weekly video series that aims to satisfy your never-ending craving for food content through quick, beautiful videos for the at-home foodie.
 Check back on Tuesdays and Thursdays for new episodes!

-These chicken and potato kebabs are seasoned with beer and ranch.
-Dip them in basil peso aioli for added flare!
-They're the perfect addition to any summer BBQ.
+These chicken and potato kebabs get their flavor from beer and Hidden Valley Ranch Seasoning.
+Dip them in basil pesto aioli for added flair!
+They’re the perfect addition to any summer BBQ.

 Servings: 10 kebabs, 1 cup aioli

 - 1/2 cup amber ale beer

 - 1 tablespoon ranch seasoning

 - 2 tablespoons minced garlic (separated)